bernedom/bernedom.github.io/_posts/2026-01-27-encryption-at-rest.md

 If we look at this a bit closer, we can see that the image recipe inherits from `core-image`, which provides a basic image structure.
 The `PACKAGE_INSTALL` variable specifies the packages to be included in the initramfs image, including `cryptsetup` for LUKS support `provisioning-initramfs-init`, which is our custom package that contains the init script for handling the unlocking of the LUKS-encrypted root filesystem.
 Additionally, other necessary packages such as `e2fsprogs`, `rsync`, `userland`, `openssl`, and `rpi-eeprom` are included to support various functionalities required for the provisioning process, create the encryption keys and store them in the OTP memory of the Raspberry Pi CM4.
 Since the initramfs is intended to only run the provisioning and unlocking process, we exclude the kernel image packages by setting the `PACKAGE_EXCLUDE` variable to `kernel-image-*`.
 The `IMAGE_FSTYPES` variable is set to `${INITRAMFS_FSTYPES}` to specify the desired initramfs file types (e.g., cpio.gz).
 The `INITRAMFS_MAXSIZE` variable is set to `262144` (256MB) to define the maximum size of the initramfs image. `IMAGE_FEATURES` is deliberately left empty to avoid including unnecessary features in the initramfs image.
 The `do_install_bootfiles` function installs the generated initramfs image to the appropriate location for the bootloader to access it during the boot process.

-Next let's look at the init script that handles the unlocking of the LUKS-encrypted root filesystem.
+Next we need to make sure that this initramfs image is loaded by the bootloader during the boot process.

 ### Modify bootloader configuration to load initramfs